Documentation Index

 - Instructions for any MCP-compatible client

-Requesting a New MCP Server
+Requesting a New Connector

 - You want to connect AI to a specific data source or API